 A vauban-type fortress

-geometric-shaped fortresses start to be built during the XVIII
+This type of geometric-shaped fortresses start to be built during

-century, after the studies and developments of the french military
+the XVIII century, after the studies and developments of the french

 Vauban

-the campaigns of both Imperial and Allied armies, and several
+of both Imperial and Allied armies, and several sieges were

-sieges were conducted during the Penisular War.
-My interest for this topics started after the
+conducted during the Penisular War.
+My interest for this topics

 of the Peninsular War 1808-1814' by Ian Fletcher and Chris